emgong/double-takes/app/posts/2016-01-25-an-empathetic-guide-to-git-conflicts.md

 the risk of something breaking here is about equal between your changes and that pesky "other commit".
-It's tempting to re-test only your changes, and to forget about that other commit (or worse, to skip testing altogether, this is especially tempting if you neglected to stop and take a breath).
+It's tempting to re-test only your changes, and to forget about that other commit (or worse, to skip testing altogether, this is especially tempting if you didn't stop to take a breath).

 If you've got an automated test suite here, that's great.
 Run it.
 But also be aware that no test suite is perfect; and not everyone tests things the same way